 They frequent the coastal waters around Auckland and some of the gulf islands like Waiheke and Tiritiri Matangi.

 The bird is classified as ‘At Risk - Declining’ under the Department of Conservation threat classification system.
-Little penguins are protected by the Wildlife Act 1953, which is administered by DOC who are working with the developer to ensure appropriate measures are in place to protect the penguins.

 Any enquiries should be directed to email@example.com